SultanAbbas0/My-Daily-Spending/README.md

 My Daily Spending is an application made to help you manage your money on a daily basis

 # Usage
 The Dashboard.
 Here you can check your daily balance, current budget and how much savings do you have.
+The balance updates daily by the set amount.

 ![image](https://github.com/SultanAbbas0/My-Daily-Spending/assets/87972014/a0b2f765-ae92-4720-985d-56b202611319)